parisepigenetics/bibs/_guidelines/dname_v3.md

 {:.no_toc}
 Author: Magali Hennion.
 Last update : July 2023.
-Collaboration between Laure Ferry (EpiG) and Magali Hennion (BiBs), Epigenetics and Cell Fate lab.
+Collaboration between Laure Ferry (EpiG) and Magali Hennion (BiBs), with the help of Olivier Kirsh and Elouan Bethuel, Epigenetics and Cell Fate lab.

 ---
 # Table of content